|Quantity:||7 boxes; 5 extra-large folders (4 cubic ft.)|

 The collection was microfilmed in 1994 by the New York State Library, as part of the Native American Language and Culture Preservation Project; the microfilm was produced with support, in part, from the Division of Preservation and Access at the national Endowment for the Humanities.

-Papers related to Arthur C. Parker's professional and literary endeavors are also found amongst the William M. Beachamp Papers (SC17369) and the records of the Society of American Indians (SC19156).
-Unpublished finding aids to both collections are available in the repository.
+Papers related to Arthur C. Parker's professional and literary endeavors are also found amongst the records of the Society of American Indians (SC19156).
+And unpublished finding aid to the collection is available in the repository.

 |1||1||Biographical (Not available at time of microfilming)|